Olivr/terraform-aws-audit-account/README.md

 4. Run Terraform with `terraform apply`

-> And if there are any errors due to timeouts or other weird stuff, try to run again `terraform apply`
+> If there are any errors due to timeouts or other weird stuff, try to run again `terraform apply`

 ## Variables file